Will change laws to curb mob lynching: Amit Shah

 On the issue of lynching, Minister of State for Home Affairs Nityanand Rai said there is "no separate" definition for such incidents under the existing IPC.
 Lynching incidents can be dealt with under Section 300 and 302 of IPC.

 Section 302 provides that whoever commits murder shall be punished with death or imprisonment for life and shall also be liable to fine.
-Offence of murder is a cognisable, non- bailable and non-compoundable offence, he said.
+The offence of murder is a cognisable, non- bailable and non-compoundable offence, he said.

 The Minister, in his written reply, said that a group of ministers was constituted to deliberate on a law to specifically handle cases of lynching and make recommendations.

-Responding to another query on status of laws to curb mob lynching passed by two state governments, he said Manipur and Rajasthan governments have passed such laws and they are reserved for central accord.
+Responding to another query on the status of laws to curb mob lynching passed by two state governments, he said Manipur and Rajasthan governments have passed such laws and they are reserved for the central accord.

 No pardon has been given to Balwant Singh Rajoana: Amit Shah